ZDPLI/TestRepart/README.md

 repository and place it in a `models/` directory (or point the `LINGSHU_MODEL_DIR` environment variable to that directory).
 The directory should contain the `Lingshu-7B.Q8_0.gguf` file together with the `Lingshu-7B.mmproj-f16.gguf` projection weights.
-The application uses `llama-cpp-python` and will automatically enable GPU acceleration when a CUDA device is available.
-Set the `N_GPU_LAYERS` environment variable to override the automatic choice.
+The application loads the model with `transformers` and automatically uses the GPU when available.
 Then launch the backend or the demo Gradio interface:

 ```bash